chrishayuk/chuk-mlx/README.md

 # Lazarus

-**Deterministic data + tokenizer tooling for MLX training.**
+**A deterministic data & execution substrate that enables reliable training.**

 Offline batch plans, reproducible batching, measurable efficiency — the stuff you wish every training stack shipped with.

-Built for Apple Silicon with MLX.
+Built on MLX for Apple Silicon.

 **The core idea:** The BatchPlan becomes the contract, not the dataloader.
 Build plans offline, version them, verify them in CI/CD, and replay them exactly across distributed workers.
+BatchPlans are fingerprinted against the tokenizer and length cache, so you can detect drift when data or tokenization changes.

+Most training pipelines entangle data loading, batching, and execution inside the trainer, making runs hard to reproduce, debug, or scale.
+Lazarus separates *planning* from *execution*: batching decisions are made once, recorded as artifacts, and enforced consistently across runs and workers.

 ## Quick Start with uvx